 Sherpa RoMEO Project

 The RoMEO project provides a searchable database of publishers' copyright and self-archiving policies for pre-prints and post-prints.
-Use RoMEO to find out if your publishers' copyright rules allow you to deposit in PURE, the Publications Repository & Edinburgh Research Archive.
+Use RoMEO to find out if your publishers' copyright rules allow you to deposit in PURE (the Publications Repository) and Edinburgh Research Archive.

-RoMEO summarizes publishers' conditions and categorizes publishers by colours, indicating level of author rights also showing which publishers' comply with funding agencies' conditions on open access.
+RoMEO summarises publishers' conditions and categorises publishers by colours, indicating level of author rights and also showing which publishers comply with funding agencies' conditions on open access.